rbind/cheap_shots/content/post/reasons-to-live.md

 ## Conclusion

 For now, I'm satisfied with my answers to these questions.
 I may never have a perfect answer, but satisfaction is good enough.
+Albert Camus agreed:

+> But it is bad to stop, hard to be satisfied with a single way of seeing, to go without contradiction, perhaps the most subtle of all spiritual forces.
+The precedign merely defines a way of thinking.
+But the point is to live. - Albert Camus, p.
+65 The Myth of Sisyphus

-When my brain is throwing up the worst thoughts, when my own mood regulation is so damaged I can't help but feel worthless, I fall back on arguments like these.
+When my brain is throwing up
+the worst thoughts, when my own mood regulation is so damaged I can't help but feel worthless, I fall back on arguments like these.
 It helps remind me that the worthlessness, the constant thoughts of self-annihilation, are not me, but symptoms.